-This version of the details page offers two options exclusive to the Pages editor: Title & Meta description and Share.
+This version of Page details offers two options exclusive to the Pages editor: Title & Meta description and Share.

 Title & Meta description

-This option allows you to set a title and description that will populate in the URL preview for your design if you share the message on social media.
+This option allows you to set a title and description that will populate in the page URL and in its preview if you share the page on social media.
 In this case, the description might be also described as preview text.

 So, for example, if you insert the following: